Alexa Collins Displays Her Incredible Body In An Open Crocheted Miniskirt And Crop Top

-Instagram model Alexa Collins took to her social media page on Sunday morning with a trio of snaps that delighted her 1.2 million followers.
-She looked stellar in a revealing, animal print bikini topped with a two-piece ensemble that still left little to the imagination.
+Instagram model Alexa Collins took to her social media page on Sunday with a trio of snaps that seemed to delight her 1.2 million followers.
+She looked stellar in a revealing, animal-print bikini topped with a two-piece ensemble that still left little to the imagination.
 It took only an afternoon for the post to receive nearly 13,500 likes from her adoring fans.

-The rest of the outfit was a beautifully-constructed mini skirt and off-the-shoulder crop top crocheted with fine white yarn that popped against her golden tan.
-The intricate, open pattern covering her body while still exposing and tantalizing amount of bare skin.
+The rest of the outfit was a beautifully constructed miniskirt and off-the-shoulder crop top crocheted with fine white yarn that popped against her golden tan.
+The intricate open pattern covered her body, yet still exposed a tantalizing amount of bare skin.

-She credited the Bali-based swimwear and apparel brand Andi Bagus — who apparently specializes in crochet-work — in the caption.
-It was not clear whether the tag encompassed both her bathing suit as well as the cover-up, or just the latter.
+She credited the Bali-based swimwear and apparel brand Andi Bagus — who apparently specializes in crochet work — in the caption.
+It was not clear whether the tag encompassed both her bathing suit and the cover-up, or just the latter.

 Alexa geotagged her location at Joia Beach, a luxurious restaurant and beach club on Jungle Island in Miami, Florida.

-Alexa’s Instagram followers were enamored by the post, and flocked to the comments section to convey their excitement.
-The words “beautiful” and “gorgeous” repeated more than a handful of times.
+Alexa’s Instagram followers seemed to be enamored by the post and flocked to the comments section to convey their excitement.
+The words “beautiful” and “gorgeous” were repeated more than a handful of times.

 “You look really cute.
 I like your outfit,” one supporter complimented.